laydinbakar/Computer_Programming_BTU/01_lecture_1.md

 ![pwd](./figures/01.13.mkdir4.png)

-If we need to make multiple directories in such as `LectureNotes/Lecture1` we can use However, if any of the non-existing directories included in our command, we get an error.
+If we need to make multiple directories, such as `LectureNotes/Lecture1` we can use `mkdir`.
+However, if any of the non-existing directories included in our command, we get an error.
 To get rid of this error we should use `-p` option as follows.